flipacholas/Architecture-of-consoles/articles/wii.Rmd.md

 - **Processes**: Performs a task, such as network management or implementing a file system.
 - **Cryptographic core**: Accelerates encryption-related operations (**AES and SHA-1 only**).

 With this in mind, the **main job of IOS is to offload the workload of the main CPU** by abstracting I/O and security.
 For that reason, programmers don't have to worry about those matters.
-In order to accomplish this, Starlet **reserves between 12 and 16 MB** of GDDR3 RAM for its tasks, the rest is used by Broadway and GX.
+In order to accomplish this, Starlet **reserves between 12 and 16 MB** of GDDR3 RAM for its tasks, the rest is used by Broadway and the GPU.

 Broadway and Starlet communicate with each other using an **Inter-Process Communication** or 'IPC' protocol: In a nutshell, both CPUs share two registers each.
 One CPU can write on the other's registers (the written data may represent a command or a value) and from there, the receiver CPU can perform a function in response.